ChuanCheLin/Ultimate-Abalone/README.md

 ### Work Allocation
 * Spencer: Brainstorm the concept for Ultimate Abalones and focus on programming the move.py, the key functionality for executing the game.
+* Chuan-Che Lin: Designed the overall structure of the game, including the early setup of all data structures which form the backbone of the game's functionality.
+Additionally, Chuan-Che was responsible for implementing the Minimax algorithm, ensuring the AI's decision-making process is both efficient and effective, capable of handling complex game situations.